This guide explains the complexities of FIFA LAW 12 HANDBALL FOOTBALL. Handball in football refers to one of the most disputed rules in the game.

 No matter how many years of experience you have in FIFA football rules as a Premier league or International referee.
 There is likely to be one team and thousands of devoted fans who disagree with your decision.

-Handball Rule in Soccer: FIFA Law 12
+Football Handball Rules in English Soccer: FIFA Law 12